 These issues have acquired additional interest in the context of many recent studies of scrambling of information in quantum many body systems [4-22].
-In this setting, the out-of-time-ordered commutator (OTOC) [23, 24] has emerged as a diagnostic [5-9, 9-23]: for two Hermitian operators $\hat{W}(x,t)$ and $\hat{V}(0,0)$ localized around x at time t and x = 0at time t = 0 respectively, the OTOC, defined as $F(t) = -\langle [\hat{W}(x,t), \hat{V}(0,0)]^2 \rangle$ , estimates the effect of the operator, V(0,0) on the measurement of operator, W(x,t).
-In a class of large N gauge theories it was found that, for a given x and t, the OTOC is generically characterized by an exponent $\tilde{\lambda}$ , and a velocity $\tilde{v}{\rm B}$ , which are respectively the measure of the exponential growth and the speed of spreading of the initially localized perturbation.
+In this setting, the out-of-time-ordered commutator (OTOC) [23, 24] has emerged as a diagnostic [5-9, 9-23]: for two Hermitian operators $\hat{W}(x,t)$ and $\hat{V}(0,0)$ localized around x at time t and x = 0at time t = 0 respectively, the OTOC, defined as $F(t) = -\langle [\hat{W}(x,t), \hat{V}(0,0)]^2 \rangle$, estimates the effect of the operator, V(0,0) on the measurement of operator, W(x,t).
+In a class of large N gauge theories it was found that, for a given x and t, the OTOC is generically characterized by an exponent $\tilde{\lambda}$, and a velocity $\tilde{v}{\rm B}$, which are respectively the measure of the exponential growth and the speed of spreading of the initially localized perturbation.
 Analogous to classical dynamical systems, the former is often identified with the largest Lyapunov exponent, and the latter with the butterfly speed.

-Interestingly, these twin features are present even when the usual probes for relaxation and equilibration in a many-body system, the two-point functions $\langle \hat{W}(t)\hat{V}(0)\rangle$ , are diffusive and hence do not capture the above ballistic spread.
+Interestingly, these twin features are present even when the usual probes for relaxation and equilibration in a many-body system, the two-point functions $\langle \hat{W}(t)\hat{V}(0)\rangle$, are diffusive and hence do not capture the above ballistic spread.
 This was observed in a study of the OTOC in a system with diffusive energy transport- the one-dimensional Bose-Hubbard chain [18, 25] and diffusive metals [26] at finite temperature and also in the context of random unitary circuits [27, 28], which lend themselves to a considerable degree of analytical and numerical insight [29-31].

 In this chapter, we present a detailed analysis of the spatiotemporal evolution of the divergence of the dynamical trajectories of perturbed and unperturbed systems.
 Our model is a well-known classical many-body system-the Heisenberg spin-chain at high temperatures, whose classical Hamiltonian dynamics of the spins is diffusive.
 We first identify a correlator which represents a natural classical limit of an OTOC, and turns out to be a very simple quantity: the decrease of the correlation between the system and its perturbed copy under time evolution.
 In particular, we find that the divergence of dynamical trajectories spreads in space ballistically.
-We provide an accurate extraction of the corresponding Lyapunov exponent and butterfly speed, and provide a description
+We provide an accurate extraction of the corresponding Lyapunov exponent and butterfly speed, and provide a description of the variations in the divergence between different initial states in terms of a KPZ-based analysis, which yields scaling forms for the distributions.

-1.0 Figure 1.1: Simultaneous growth and ballistic spread of a perturbation in a classical Heisenberg spin 0.8 chain whose spin dynamics [Fig. (1.4)] is diffusive at $T = \infty$ .
-The 0.6 speed of spreading obtained from the classical OTOC, D(x,t) (see 0.4 text), defines a "light cone".
-The results are shown for a perturbation 0.2 at time t = 0 of size $\varepsilon = 10^{-3}$ at the center of a system of size L = 2048.
+1.0 Figure 1.1: Simultaneous growth and ballistic spread of a perturbation in a classical Heisenberg spin chain whose spin dynamics [Fig. 0.6 (1.4)] is diffusive at T = ∞.
+The speed of spreading obtained from the classical OTOC, D(x,t) (see text), defines a "light cone".
+The results are shown for a perturbation at time t = 0 of size ε = 10-3 at the center of a system of size L = 2048.